uless/floodbot/README.md

 # Application for Gathering Human-Chatbot Conversations

 This Application serves as a tool for gathering human-chatbot conversations for research purposes.
 It offers user-friendly functionality and seamless integration with any chatbot.
-This repository corresponds to the paper titled ["How GPT-3 responds to different publics on climate change and Black Lives Matter: A critical appraisal of equity in conversational AI"](https://arxiv.org/abs/2209.13627).
+This repository corresponds to the paper titled "Human-Machine Justice in Disaster Response: How AI Chatbots Influence Risk Perception and Public Behavior" in collaboration with Dr. Shupei Yuan and Dr. Luye Bao.
+This chatbot project is adapted from the prior project with Dr. Kaiping Chen, Dr. Yixuan Li, and Jirayu Burapacheep:  ["Conversational AI and equity through assessing GPT-3’s communication with diverse social groups on contentious topics"]([https://www.nature.com/articles/s41598-024-51969-w]).

 ## Overview